gregnavis/active_record_doctor/README.md

 3. Create a migration to drop the indexes.

-The indexes aren't dropped automatically because there's usually just a few of them and it's a good idea to double-check that you won't drop something necessary.
+The indexes aren't dropped automatically because there are usually just a few of them and it's a good idea to double-check that you won't drop something necessary.